Leonardo DiCaprio testifies in trial of Fugees' Pras Michel

 Mr DiCaprio, 48, is not accused of wrongdoing and is appearing as a witness.

-Authorities believe financier Mr Low used his vast resources to try to curry favour among celebrities including Mr DiCaprio and model Miranda Kerr.
+Mr Low - who is currently a fugitive and believed to be in china - is a co-defendant in the case.
+Authorities believe the financier used his vast resources to curry favour among celebrities including Mr DiCaprio and model Miranda Kerr.

+In court on Monday, a soft-spoken, bearded Mr DiCaprio - who described himself simply as "an actor" - told jurors that he first met Mr Low at a party in Las Vegas in 2010.

+In subsequent years, he attended "a multitude of lavish parties" on yachts and nightclubs at Mr Low's invitation alongside other celebrities, actors and musicians.

 The actor's 2013 film Wolf of Wall Street was partially funded by a firm tied to Mr Low.

+"I understood him to be a huge businessman with many connections," Mr DiCaprio said in court.
+"He was a prodigy in the business world."

-Bloomberg previously reported that Mr Low was "especially generous" with Mr DiCaprio and donated a $3.2m (£2.5m) work of art by Picasso to his charity, in addition to a $9.2m piece from Jean-Michel Baquiat.
+Bloomberg previously reported that Mr Low was "especially generous" with Mr DiCaprio and donated a $3.2m (£2.5m) work of art by Picasso to his charity, in addition to a $9.2m piece from Jean-Michel Basquiat.

 Mr DiCaprio reportedly later turned those items and others received from Mr Low over to authorities.

+Later in their relationship, Mr DiCaprio said that the two men began discussing US politics, with Mr Low expressing an interest in making a "significant contribution" of between $20m and $30m to the Democratic Party ahead of 2012 presidential election.

+"I basically said 'wow, that's a lot of money'," Mr DiCaprio said.

-In 2019 Mr DiCaprio reportedly testified before a grand jury in Washington DC as part of the justice department's investigation into the 1MDB case, history's largest embezzlement case.
+In 2019 Mr DiCaprio reportedly testified before a grand jury in Washington DC as part of the justice department's investigation into the 1MDB scheme, the biggest embezzlement case in history.
+It saw Mr Low accused of stealing billions of dollars from Malaysia's sovereign wealth fund.

+Mr DiCaprio told jurors that he lost contact with Mr Low around 2015 after being informed that he was under investigation for his financial dealings.

-Mr DiCaprio may not be the only celebrity to testify in Pras Michel's trial.
+The Oscar-winner may not be the only celebrity to testify in Pras Michel's trial.

 During jury selection, attorneys named actors including Jim Carrey, Jamie Foxx and Mark Wahlberg as possible witnesses, in addition to director Martin Scorsese, according to CNN.